-However, if you want a rough answer I would say around 6-months before your intended holiday is when flights will be at there cheapest.
+However, if you want a rough answer I would say around 6 months before your intended holiday is when flights will be at their cheapest.

 4. Grab a pocket Wi-Fi or sim card

-Finding free Wi-Fi in Japan is a notoriously difficult.
+Finding free Wi-Fi in Japan is notoriously difficult.

-After about half an hour of walking in random directions in the hope of finding an internet café (do those things even exist anymore?!) we stumbled across a McDonalds, which thankfully had a free wifi for us to plan things for the day.
+After about half an hour of walking in random directions in the hope of finding an internet café (do those things even exist anymore?!) we stumbled across a Mcdonald’s, which thankfully had free wifi for us to plan things for the day.